no-ru-kk/furima-35520/README.md

 extend ActiveHash::Associations::ActiveRecordExtensions
 - has_one :delivery_info
+- has_one :record
 - has_many :comments
 - belongs_to :user
 - belongs_to :category
+- belongs_to :status
+- belongs_to :fee
 - belongs_to :prefecture
+- belongs_to :date

 ## delivery_info テーブル